-Upon motion of Regent , seconded by Regent

-it was ordered that:

-Lamar State College-Orange be authorized to modify the certificate program for
+Lamar State College-Orange is authorized to modify the certificate program for Able Bodied Seaman as outlined below.

 Change the name of the degree to Certificate in Ordinary Seaman/BST.
 This change is dictated by the Coast Guard due to its requirements for sea time.
 The degree titled as Able Bodied Seaman would require students to spend a specified time at sea, which LSC-O cannot accommodate at this time.
 Changing the degree name to Ordinary Seaman/BST eliminates the sea time requirement.